 A lesser used oil, peach kernel oil has a similar structure and similar effects to sweet almond oil, so it is rich in vitamins A, B1, B2 and B6, and protects and nourishes the skin effectively.

 While a good alternative to jojoba oil, as it makes a beneficial addition to a body or face oil blend, it can be more expensive than other oils.

 - Aids cell renewal so benefits dry or damaged skin

 Rosehip is a popular choice to use as a base particularly for a facial oil, due to its cell-regenerating properties.
 Blended with specific essential oils it can make an effective solution aged or damaged skin tissue.

-These effects also make it beneficial for treating wounds, burns and eczema.
+These effects also make it beneficial for treating wounds, scars, burns and eczema.